danielbodnar/awesome-stars/README.md

 ## security-tools

+- [lawndoc/foxception](https://github.com/lawndoc/foxception) - Isolated Firefox browser with pre-configured extensions.
+Customize with your own extensions as needed.
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos
 - [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) - Stop half-done APIs!
 Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.
 - [ContainerSSH/ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - ContainerSSH: Launch containers on demand